xiangz-108/be434-spring-2023/assignments/01_salutations/README.md

 ## Testing

-The test suite will require the modules pytest, flake8, and pylint which you can install with the following command:
+The test suite will require the modules pytest, flake8, and pylint which you can install with the following command (if you have not already installed these using the requirements.txt from above):

 ```
 $ python3 -m pip install pytest flake8 pylint